jcubic/lips/docs/docs/lips/intro.md

 :::info

-the only time when you still need `.` function is when you want to get the property of object returned by expression.
+The only time when you still need `.` function is when you want to get the property of object returned by expression.

 :::